Please join us at our next REmarket on June 17 & 18, 2026

 - General housewares

-*Please note that while volunteer fixers will do their best, successful repair of your item is not guaranteed.
+- Volunteer fixers will do their best, however, successful repair of your item is not guaranteed.

-*There is a limit of one item for repair per guest, although guests may be permitted to bring a second item if time permits.
+- There is a limit of one item for repair per patron.
+If time permits, a second item may be repaired.

 CultureLink Bike Hub